-Mentoring Agreement

-between
+between n and

-mentor
+mentoree mentor

-Purpose

-We are committing to a mentoring relationship centered on the mentoree's Life Purpose Statement and Growth Plan.
-We want this relationship to help the mentoree to carry out their Growth Plan and to move toward the realization of their Life Purpose.
-We are claiming the presence of the Spirit in our relationship, and are committed to being open with God and each other.
+Plan.
+W realizat committing to a mentoring relation We want this relationship to help the ship centered on the mentoree's Life Purpose Statement and Growth mentoree to carry out their Growth Plan and to move toward the aiming the presence of the Spirit in our relationship, and are ch other.

-and

-Values
+Values -

-• Honesty: We will speak the truth in love.
+Honesty: We will speak the truth in love.

-mentoree

-- Confidentiality: We will not share sensitive material from this relationship without permission. - Vulnerability: We will share openly with each other. - Punctuality: We will be on time, informing the other of unavoidable delays. - Preparedness: We will seek to complete assignments and be prepared for each mentoring appointment. - Prayer: We will pray regularly for each other.
+Confidentiality: We will not share s ensitive material from this relationship without permission.

+Vulnerability: We will share openly with each other.

+Punctuality: We will be on time, inf forming the other of unavoidable delays.

+Preparedness: We will seek to comp plete assignments and be prepared for each mentoring appointment.

-Features
+Prayer: We will pray regularly for e ach other.

+Featur es

-- Duration of our relationship:
+Dur ration of our relationship:

-- How frequently will we meet?
+How w frequently will we meet?

-- When will we review our relationship?
+■ Whe en will we review our relationship?

-- Specific objectives
+■ Spe cific objectives

-We agree to a no-fault conclusion of this relationship, if, for any reason, it seems appropriate.
+We agr ee to a no-fault conclusion of this re elationship, if, for any reason, it seems appropriate.

-Mentoree

-Mentoree's Spouse (if applicable)
+Mentore e Mentoree's Spouse (if applicable)

-Mentor

-Mentoree's Pastor
+Mentor Mentoree's Pastor